google-ai-hackathon-2024/backend/TEST-GUIDE.md

 3. **Set information about the conversation.**

     You can find the corresponding information in the sample audio file above.

+    - The number of speakers
+    - Short description to help you set the conversation type, title, and speaker name.

+    ***NOTE:*** This step will take few minutes to make a transcribtion for the audio file.

+    ref.
+5min audio: ~2min to be processed

 4. **Explore the result page.**